Gloversville, New York

 Gloversville is a city in the Mohawk Valley region of Upstate New York, United States.
-The most populous city in Fulton County, Gloversville was once the hub of the United States' glovemaking industry, with over two hundred manufacturers in Gloversville and the adjacent city of Johnstown.
+The most populous city in Fulton County, it was once the hub of the United States' glovemaking industry, with over 200 manufacturers there and the adjacent city of Johnstown.
 In 2020, Gloversville had a population of 15,131.

 History

-Settlers came to the Gloversville area as early as 1752.
+Settlers of European descent came to the Gloversville area as early as 1752.